apellis/meditationretreattimer/README.md

       * Current build basically works but is rough around the edges
    * TODO
       * Bugfixes
-         * Stop current segment name from flickering (boldface?) in play timer UI
+         * Current segment name flickers (boldface?) in play timer UI
+         * (Can't consistently repro) Sometimes there is a spurious bell immediately upon starting to play a timer _in medias res_
       * Error handling
          * Many null checks
          * Input validation for bell times